What is a spinal deformity?

 A normal spine has a natural curve.
-When viewed form the side it resembles a gently curved S. This allows for motion as well as the ability to absorb shock and bear weight.
+When viewed from the side, it resembles a gently curved S. This allows for motion as well as the ability to absorb shock and bear weight.
 In some cases, a person may have a deformity that causes a variation in the normal curve of the spine.
+Common spinal deformities include:

 The most common spinal deformity is scoliosis.
 A typical spine, when viewed from the back, has a straight, vertical alignment.
 A spine with scoliosis will have an abnormal sideways curve.
-It is present in less than 5 percent of the population and most commonly affects females between the ages of 10 and 18.
 Scoliosis may occur in varying degrees and is often unnoticed.
-More severe cases can, however, cause pain and other health problems.
+More severe cases can cause pain and other health problems.

 What is kyphosis?